impactoss/impactoss-user-manual/managers/manager.md

 ##### Prerequisites

-* A Manager requiress to be assigned to suitable category (by Admininistrator, see [Assign Category Manager](/admins/assign-category.md))
+* A Manager requires to be assigned to a suitable category (by Administrator, see [Assign Category Manager](/admins/assign-category.md))

 ##### Responsibilities